-- the ignition must be in the ON position and - the headlamp control is in the $\bigcirc$ or ${\sf P} \overleftarrow{\leftarrow}$ position - the transmission is not in park.
+- the ignition must be in the on position and - the headlamp control is in the or P = position - the transmission is not in P (Park).

-Always remember to turn on your headlamps at dusk or during inclement weather.
+WARNING: Always remember to turn on your headlamps at dusk or during inclement weather.
 The Daytime Running Light (DRL) System does not activate your tail lamps and generally may not provide adequate lighting during these conditions.
 Failure to activate your headlamps under these conditions may result in a collision.